Language

 What happens if I fail a KIIP evaluation?

 You can retake it.
-The retake fee is the same: 38,000 KRW per attempt.
+The retake carries the same per-attempt evaluation fee as the original sitting.
 KIIP partner institutions recommend attending that stage's classes again before retaking.
-Check kiiptest.org for any limits on retake attempts.
+Check kiiptest.org for the current fee and any limits on retake attempts.

 Can I switch to a different KIIP partner institution?